Ashik-Phantom/Data-Science-Mini-Projects/README.md

 # Data Science Mini Projects
- Rep with mini projects related to Data Sciencedone by me
+ Rep with mini projects related to Data Science done by me

-#Kindly ask me for the html page to run this program